Artistic Director

 Keng Sen has made his career as a performance director with sensitivity towards weaving traditional Asian arts into contemporary creation since 1997.
 His talent has been the ability to negotiate diverse traditional arts of Asia bringing the best traditional masters together in one performance with contemporary arts of all kind from film to dance to plastic arts to music.
 Hence he has actively contributed to the evolution of Asian identities in the theatre as well as the subsequent transglobalisation of the Asian aesthetic in contemporary arts.

-Other productions involving tradition include Indian Kathakali and the 1000 year old Sanskrit theatre Kudiyattum-based DESDEMONA (premiered in Adelaide Festival 2000), SEARCH HAMLET with Balinese mask performance, Thai classical khon dance, Malaysian silat martial arts and Japanese Butoh, (premiered in Kronborg Castle, Denmark in 2002), GEISHA with Japanese classical dance nihon buyoh (Lincoln Center, New York City in 2006), noh theatre and virtuosis pipa music in LEAR DREAMING (Theatre de la Ville in Paris) and his epic yet simple documentary production which has travelled the world starring the legendary classical Cambodian prima donna Em Theay.
-This production, THE CONTINUUM, looked at the life of a classical dancer from the palace to the cultural revolution of the Khmer Rouge/Pol Pot till today.
+Other productions involving tradition include Indian Kathakali and the 1000 year old Sanskrit theatre Kudiyattum-based Desdemonda (premiered in Adelaide Festival 2000), Search Hamlet with Balinese mask performance, Thai classical khon dance, Malaysian silat martial arts and Japanese Butoh, (premiered in Kronborg Castle, Denmark in 2002), Geisha with Japanese classical dance nihon buyoh (Lincoln Center, New York City in 2006), noh theatre and virtuosis pipa music in Lear Dreaming (Theatre de la Ville in Paris) and his epic yet simple documentary production which has travelled the world starring the legendary classical Cambodian prima donna Em Theay.
+This production, The Continuum, looked at the life of a classical dancer from the palace to the cultural revolution of the Khmer Rouge/Pol Pot till today.

 His works have been presented throughout the world including Edinburgh International Festival; Palais de Tokyo in Paris, Tanzquartier Wien; Landestheater Linz (European Cultural Capital 2009); Rotterdam Schouwburg; Oslo Dansenshus; Stockholm Dansenshus; Zurich Theater Spektakel; Roma Europa Festival (Rome); Grand Theatre de la Ville Luxemburg; Idans Festival Istanbul; Cairo Experimental Theatre Festival; Panorama Rio de Janeiro; and Melbourne Festival.